erinepolley/Front-End-Capstone/README.md

 # Bike Stash: NSS Front End Capstone
-This application that shows on a map where bike racks are located in Nashville.
-Data is crowd-sourced by users and stored in JSON.
+Bike Stash is a single page application that shows users where all the bike racks are located in Nashville.
+Users can look on a custom Mapbox map and see if where they're going 1) has a bike rack, and 2) where it is, because they can be hard to find.
+Data is obtained from the Nashville.gov external API as well as crowd-sourced by users and stored in JSON.
 The user can log in and add, edit, and delete bike racks they have seen around town.
 A map on the home page shows the user where  ALL the added racks are, not just theirs.

 ## Why I Made This
 I love to ride my bike around Nashville.
-I wanted to make it easier on myself and my fellow bike lovers to get around town, as well as make Nashville a little bit more bike friendly.
-It would be nice to see if wherever I'm going has a bike rack, or if I'm going to have to ride around for a minute and lock my bike to a random parking meter/skinny tree/wrought iron fence.
+It is one of my favorite things to do.
+I wanted to make it easier on myself and fellow bike lovers to get around, as well as make Nashville a bit more bike friendly, so I created Bike Stash.

 ## Demo
 ![Bike Stash Gif Demo](src/demo/Bestgif.gif)